donateko/scopos-webmail/docs/adr/0048-notification-setting.md

 - With other third-party mails, app will redirect users to system settings if they desire to change it

 ## Decision
-Twake Mail will follow the method of other third-party mails
+Mailbux will follow the method of other third-party mails

 ## Consequences
 The permission's status will always reflect system's configuration, and the system's configuration will be the single source of truth.